4D-VLA: Spatiotemporal Vision-Language-Action Pretraining with Cross-Scene Calibration: Experiments

 \section{Experiments}

-In this section, we introduce the dataset and simulation environment, followed by a detailed description of our pretraining and fine-tuning process.
-Our model is first pretrained on real-world datasets and then fine-tuned using both simulation and real-world data.
-Finally, we perform closed-loop evaluations across diverse environments, measuring task success rates to assess overall performance.
+We first introduce the datasets and simulation environment, then describe pretraining and fine-tuning.
+Our model is pretrained on real-world data and fine-tuned with both simulation and real-world trajectories.
+We run closed-loop evaluations in diverse environments and report task performance.

+In addition, we evaluate on the ARM4R~\cite{niupre} benchmark for a direct comparison with ARM4R.
+Note that ARM4R pretrains with 3D inputs, while our approach differs in supervision and architecture; results and a detailed discussion are provided in Appx.~\ref{arm4r_comparison}.